gidona18/protoclass/README.md

 | Makes a new proto object that inherits from multiple prototypes.
 Equivalent to `proto().multichain(proto_objects)`.
 When the parent prototypes share attributes with the same name, the parent prototype that is first in the list of prototypes will provide it. |
 | |

+For more information on these functions, call `help` on the function you would like to know more of, like this: `help(proto)`.

 License
 -------